froghramar/resume/README.md

 - `resume_schema.json`: JSON schema for validation.
 - `generate_resume.py`: Script to validate and generate resume.

-## Customization
+## Customization & Templating

 - Edit `sample_resume.json` to update your resume details.
-- The script outputs a plain text resume.
-For HTML or other formats, ask for enhancements!
+The schema supports advanced fields such as headline, LinkedIn, experience location, experience skills, certifications, and volunteer work.
+- The resume is rendered using a customizable Jinja2 HTML template (`resume_template.html`).
+- You can modify `resume_template.html` to change the layout, add/remove fields, or adjust styling.
+The template uses Jinja2 syntax and supports all fields present in your JSON.
+- The script will generate both `resume.html` and `resume.pdf` using the template and your data.
+- To use a different template, update the script or replace `resume_template.html` with your own.